DataDog/integrations-extras/pliant/README.md

 ![Expand][11]

-3. In the expand section, we can also see the the URL of the webhook for the workflow.
-To get the endpoint of our Pliant workflow, which we will use to trigger from Datadog with an HTTP request, click the "Expand" icon at the start of the workflow.
+3. To get the endpoint of the Pliant workflow, used to trigger from Datadog with an HTTP request, click the "Expand" icon at the start of the workflow.

 Click "cUrl" > "Temporary Bearer Token" and instead select the API key we just created.